brikis98/yevgeniy-brikman-homepage/_posts/2018-03-14-the-subtle-art-of-not-giving-a-f-ck.md

 The tone is too smug.
 I know Manson is trying to embody the "not giving a fuck" mentality, but at times, it just comes off as arrogant and showy.
 The parts about the wild sexual escapades of his youth are completely unnecessary.
 Even worse, in one part of the book, Manson goes on a rant about the unreliability of human memory and false accusations of rape and sexual abuse that were "rampant" a few years ago.
 This is irresponsible writing.
 The reality is that sexual abuse and rape are known to be extremely underreported, and it's harmful to mislead readers into believing otherwise.

 In fact, it's obvious the book was written by a white male, and some of the ideas only apply to white males.
 For example, Manson talks about the importance of admitting your weaknesses and insecurities, and I agree with that.
 But it doesn't work the same way for men and women.
-When a man admits a weakness or insecurity, (a) it increases trust and confidence in the man, as no one would lie to admit a weakness and (b) it leads an almost involuntarily reflex where you immediately forgive the weakness‚Äî"oh, that's OK, don't worry about it!"
-When a woman admits a weakness or insecurity, especially in business/professional contexts, (a) it confirms unconscious biases‚Äî"well, of course women are weak at X"‚Äîand (b) it leads to reduced trust and confidence in the woman.
+When a man admits a weakness or insecurity, (a) it increases trust and confidence in the man, as no one would lie to admit a weakness and (b) it leads an almost involuntarily reflex where you immediately forgive the weakness—"oh, that's OK, don't worry about it!"
+When a woman admits a weakness or insecurity, especially in business/professional contexts, (a) it confirms unconscious biases—"well, of course women are weak at X"—and (b) it leads to reduced trust and confidence in the woman.

 So, you may have to skim a few parts of the book, and you'll shake your head at others, but overall, it's a worthwhile, quick read that can help you take a step back and get a new perspective on your life, struggles, and successes.